finarly/Notes/In_progress/DataBricks_Associate.md

 Notebooks are common tools in data science and ML for developing code and presenting results.
 This is the case so in Databricks as well.

 It provides:
-- Real-time coauthoring in multiple languages, automatic versioning, and built0in data visualisations.
+- Real-time coauthoring in multiple languages, automatic versioning, and builtin data visualisations.

 ### Repo